 Musical Theatre Majors rehearse song and dance numbers from musical theatre repertoire in the evenings.
 Some numbers will include the entire group of musical theatre majors, while many numbers will be smaller groups, duets or solos.
 Each participant will have the opportunity to audition for solos as well as featured singing, dancing and acting roles for the final showcase.

-TAP Camp congratulates Acting Teacher Aaron Moten for his Broadway debut as the young collector in the revival of Tennessee Williams’ A Streetcar Named Desire last spring!
+TAP Camp congratulates Acting Teacher Aaron Moten for his role, Erik Winkelstrauss, in Amazon’s Mozart in the Jungle.
 Stay tuned for updates on the TAP Camp family…